romarcg/romarcg.github.io/README.md

 ### Multiple Sensor Fusion and Classification for Moving Object Detection and Tracking

-I worked on probabilistic and credibilist methods to fuse information from an heterogeneous array of sensors.
+I worked on probabilistic and credibilist methods to fuse information from a heterogeneous array of sensors.
-Three modules were proposed and implemented to work simultaneously in a and Advance Driver Assistant System: multi-target object dectection, classification and tracking of multiple objects in dynamic scenarios.
+Three modules were proposed and implemented to work simultaneously in a and Advance Driver Assistant System: multi-target object detection, classification and tracking of multiple objects in dynamic scenarios.

 In the framework of *perception* inside [interactIVe](http://www.interactive-ip.eu/) (accident avoidance by active intervention for Intelligent Vehicles) IP European Project I proposed and developed a multi-sensor fusion solution software for a frontal object perception application.
 It involved: outdoor environment mapping; detection, tracking and classification of multiple objects of interest in different driving scenarios.
-Multiple sensor (lidar, camera and radar) fusion was at the core of the perception task.
+Multiple sensors (lidar, camera and radar) fusion was at the core of the perception task.
 The solution was part of a whole automotive application involving several car manufacturers and suppliers inside *interactIVe* project.

 *Related videos:*